DBS checks for teachers: a guide

 DBS checks for teachers: a summary

 Teachers are required to undergo DBS checks in order to ensure they’re suitable to work with children.
-Schools should organise DBS checks on behalf of teaching applicants.
+Schools should organise DBS checks on behalf of teachers and teaching applicants.

 uCheck is one of the UK’s leading providers of DBS checks.
 If you’d like to know more about DBS checks for teachers, get in touch with us today.Back to Blogs